Mp3Shark/Minecraft-N-Zombies/README.md

-# Minecraft-N-Zombies
+# Minecraft-M-Zombies
-Required for use of N-Zombies
+Required for use of M-Zombies